Bootie Call

-"Bootie Call" is a song performed by English-Canadian girl group All Saints from their debut album, All Saints (1998).
-The song was co-written by group member Shaznay Lewis in collaboration with its producer, Karl Gordon.
-"Bootie Call" was first released on 31 August 1998 by London Records as All Saints' fourth official single.

-"Bootie Call" was released on cassette, CD and 12-inch format accompanied by a B-side entitled "Get Down" as well as previous hit "I Know Where It's At" and a remix of "Never Ever".
-It achieved chart success, topping the UK Singles Chart on 6 September 1998 and becoming the group's third consecutive number-one hit.
-The single also performed well internationally, peaking within the top 10 in Iceland, Ireland, and the Netherlands and the top 40 in Belgium and Sweden.
+"Bootie Call" is a song by English girl group All Saints from their debut album, All Saints (1998).
+The song was written by group member Shaznay Lewis and its producer Karl Gordon.
+"Bootie Call" was released on 31 August 1998 by London Records as the fourth single (and fifth overall) from the album.
+"Bootie Call" achieved chart success, topping the UK Singles Chart on 6 September 1998 and becoming the group's third consecutive number-one single.
+Internationally, it charted in the top 10 in Iceland, Ireland, the Netherlands, and on the Eurochart Hot 100.

 Music video

 A music video was produced to promote the single.
 It featured All Saints sitting and lying down in an open top car while singing the song.
 There was also clips of a group of people walking down the street wearing matching outfits, various people being silly with the phone, break dancing in the street and a woman playing golf on top of the phone box.